Economic (Business) Cycles

-First harmony - USA as a leader (locomotive) with United kingdom, Canada and South-Africa.
+First harmony - The group consists of the USA (the locomotive leader), the United kingdom, Canada and South-Africa.

-Second harmony - Japan as a leader (locomotive) with Denmark, Philippines, Singapore, Sweden and Switzerland.
+Second harmony - The group consists of Japan (the locomotive leader), Denmark, the Philippines, Singapore, Sweden and Switzerland.

 USA commerce/economic group Japan commerce/economic group

-Source of data: Processed by the author from the data of "International Financial Statistics, YEARBOOK 2009" (IFSY), IMF.
+Source of data: Processed by the author from data in the "International Financial Statistics, Yearbook 2009" (IFSY), IMF.